icerpc/icerpc-docs/pages/icerpc-core/customization/protocol-connection.md

 ## Creating a protocol connection

-In C#, you create a client protocol connection with a `ClientProtocolConnectionFactory` (LINK).
+In C#, you create a client protocol connection with a [ClientProtocolConnectionFactory][csharp-client-protocol-connection-factory].
 For example:

 ```csharp
 var clientProtocolConnectionFactory = new ClientProtocolConnectionFactory(connectionOptions, logger: logger);
 await using var protocolConnection = clientProtocolConnectionFactory.CreateConnection(serverAddress);
 ```

-This allows you to implement your own custom version of `ClientConnection` or `ConnectionCache`.
+This allows you to implement your own custom version of [ClientConnection][csharp-client-connection] or [ConnectionCache][csharp-connection-cache].

 There is currently no public API to create server protocol connections; as a result, you can't create your own custom version of Server.

 [connections]: ../connection/how-to-create-a-connection
+[csharp-protocol-connection]: csharp:IceRpc.IProtocolConnection
+[csharp-client-protocol-connection-factory]: csharp:IceRpc.ClientProtocolConnectionFactory
+[csharp-client-connection]: csharp:IceRpc.ClientConnection
+[csharp-connection-cache]: csharp:IceRpc.ConnectionCache